KDE/documentation-docs-kdenlive-org/importing_and_assets_management/capturing.rst

 This captures video of the PC screen.
 In version 0.9.2 it uses *recordMyDesktop* to do the capture.
-There is an open defect with this functionality in ver 0.9.2 – See bug tracker ID `2643 <http://www.kdenlive.org/mantis/view.php?id=2643>`_.
+There is an open defect with this functionality in ver 0.9.2 – Mentioned in legacy Mantis bug tracker ID 2643.

 In version 0.9.3, the screen grab is done by the *ffmpeg* functionality instead.
 For screen capture to work in ver 0.9.3, the version of *ffmpeg* installed needs to have been compiled with the ``--enable-x11grab``  option.
 Ubuntu comes with an *ffmpeg* version compiled with this option.